How to engage children in portraiture

 Everyone knows that they are supposed to smile when someone points a camera in their direction and is told to say “cheese”.
 I’m all for getting a smile, but there is something about a “cheese” smile versus a real genuine, happy smile.

-I have found that pictures with the parents looking at me and smiling with the kids crying or looking the other way have become the parent’s favorite picture because it shows how the kid’s personalities really are.
+I have found that pictures with the parents looking at me and smiling with the kids crying or looking the other way usually become the parents’ favorite pictures because they show how the kid’s personalities are.

 These are just a few tricks that I have learned along the way that have worked for me.